Chapter 48 BWV 74 Wer mich liebet, der wird mein Wort halten

 The return to the joyous first section is simply a further confirmation of the important Christian truth—-He shall return—-and the consequent joy that ensues.

 A structural feature of this work is that the arias are long and complex, the recitatives short and simple.
-That for bass is, unusually, accompanied by three oboes, creating an encompassing but nevertheless somewhat doleful aura.
+That for bass is, unusually, accompanied by three oboes which create an encompassing but nevertheless somewhat doleful aura.
 (Compare this with the opening recitative of C 175 using three recorders).

 The text contains a single thought—-those who live through Christ cannot be condemned.
 Note the particular warmth in the melodic line on the words—-Christo Jesu.